-- 20.9.1.
-This Chapter presents the environmental baseline relevant to the MAD assessment and assesses the potential environmental effects on MAD arising from the EMG2 Project.
-The DCO Application and the MCO Application, whilst assessed individually are reported together as each risk recorded is relevant to both applications. - 20.9.2.
-At the construction stage, one MAD event has been identified to which the EMG2 Project may be vulnerable as set out within Appendix 20B: ES Risk Record of this ES (Document DCO 6.20B/MCO 6.20B).
-Based on the assumptions and mitigation measures put forward in this Chapter it is considered that the identified potential major accident(s) and/or disaster(s) event would be managed to be ALARP. - 20.9.3.
-In the operational stage, five MAD events has been identified to which the EMG2 Project may be vulnerable as set out within Appendix 20B: ES Risk Record of this ES (Document DCO 6.20B/MCO 6.20B).
-However, based on the assumptions and mitigation measures put forward in this Chapter it is considered that the identified potential MAD events would be managed to be ALARP. - 20.9.4.
-It is considered that there would be no cumulative effects with other committed development with regards to MAD as that all committed developments nearby will be subject to health and safety requirements, to ensure that the risk of accidents is ALARP. - 20.9.5.
-It is therefore considered that, with the proposed mitigation in place, the EMG2 Project in combination and the three components, EMG2 Works, Highway Works and EMG1 Works in isolation, would not give rise to any significant residual effects and is therefore not vulnerable to MADs nor would it exacerbate the vulnerability of surrounding hazard sites.
+- 20.9.1. [section to be completed]. - 20.9.2.
+This Chapter presents the environmental baseline relevant to the MAD assessment and assesses the potential environmental effects on MAD arising from the Scheme. - 20.9.3.
+At the construction stage, one MAD event has been identified to which the Scheme may be vulnerable as set out within Appendix 20b.
+Based on the assumptions and mitigation measures put forward in this Chapter it is considered that the identified potential major accident(s) and/or disaster(s) event would be managed to be ALARP. - 20.9.4.
+In regards to the operational stage, five MAD events has been identified to which the Scheme may be vulnerable as set out within Appendix 20b however Based on the assumptions and mitigation measures put forward in this Chapter it is considered that the identified potential major accident(s) and/or disaster(s) event would be managed to be ALARP. - 20.9.5.
+It is considered that there would be no cumulative effects with other committed development with regards to MAD as that all committed developments nearby will be subject to health and safety requirements, to ensure that the risk of accidents is ALARP. - 20.9.6.
+It is therefore considered that, with the proposed mitigation in place, the Scheme is not vulnerable to MADs and the Scheme would not exacerbate the vulnerability of surrounding hazard sites.